Grand Mosque seizure: Trials and policy changes

 On 9 January 1980, 63 rebels were publicly beheaded in the squares of eight Saudi cities (Buraidah, Dammam, Mecca, Medina, Riyadh, Abha, Ha'il and Tabuk).
 According to Sandra Mackey, the locations "were carefully chosen not only to give maximum exposure but, one suspects, to reach other potential nests of discontent."

-Policies

-Khaled, however, did not react to the upheaval by cracking down on religious puritans in general, but by giving the ulama and religious conservatives more power over the next decade.
-He is thought to have believed that "the solution to the religious upheaval was simple: more religion."
+King Khalid did not react to the upheaval by cracking down on religious puritans in general, but by giving the ulama and religious conservatives more power over the next decade.
 Initially, photographs of women in newspapers were banned, then women on television.
 Cinemas and music shops were shut down.
 School curriculum was changed to provide many more hours of religious studies, eliminating classes on subjects like non-Islamic history.
-Gender segregation was extended "to the humblest coffee shop," and religious police became more powerful.
-Not until decades after the uprising would the Saudi government again begin making incremental reforms towards a more permissive society.
+Gender segregation was extended "to the humblest coffee shop," and religious police became more powerful, with a series of royal decrees.
+Not until decades after the uprising would the Saudi government again begin making incremental reforms towards a more liberal society.